CBIIT/IGTD/README.md

 The Scripts folder in this repository includes the following Python scripts:
 * IGTD_Functions.py provides all the functions used by the IGTD algorithm.
 It provides comments explaining the input and output of each function.
-* Example_Run.py provides examples showing how to run the IGTD algorithm for demo purpose.
+* Example_Run.py provides examples showing how to run the IGTD algorithm for demonstration purposes.

 The Data folder in this repository includes a small dataset for demonstrating its utility, which is a gene expression dataset including 100 cancer cell lines and 1600 genes.